MOEAFramework/MOEAFramework/docs/writingNativeProblem.md

 ## Cross-Platform Support

-Please note that the provided `Makefile` will only compile the native library for the host system.
-If you need to run the code on different operating systems or computer architectures, there are two options:
+The provided `Makefile` will only compile the native library for the host system.
+The compiled library is placed in a directory identifying the system architecture, such as `win32-x86-64`.
+A cross-platform version of the JAR can be created by compiling the native library on different systems and combining these platform-specific directories into a single JAR file.

-1. Copy all of the source files onto the target system and use the `Makefile` to rebuild the library.
-2. Create a cross-platform JAR by bundling multiple versions of the library, each targeting a different system.
-See https://github.com/java-native-access/jna for more details on this process and the required file structure within the JAR.